 Not only are the funding cuts nixed, “over 300 schools will see increased budgets,” explained a DOE spokesperson.

 Brooklyn schools would have been hit hard if the budget cuts had gone through.

-As a result, many Brooklyn principals said they would eliminate after-school programs, limit teacher training, and even let some teachers go, which would have resulted in increased class size.
+Many Brooklyn principals also said they would eliminate after-school programs, limit teacher training, and even let some teachers go, which would have resulted in increased class size.

 Parents played a major role in getting the funding restored.
 Since the first round of budget cuts earlier this year, parents held several protests to demand that their City Council members reinstate the funding that Mayor Michael Bloomberg proposed for cuts.